Center for Science Learning

-Education: Amanda received her B.A. from the University of Florida in Anthropology.
-She completed her M.A. in Public Archaeology, focusing on outreach and education for museums and archaeological sites, at University College London.
+Education: Amanda received her bachelor's from the University of Florida in anthropology.
+She completed her master's in public archaeology, focusing on outreach and education for museums and archaeological sites, at University College London.

 Experience: Amanda began working with the Florida Museum in the Historical Archaeology Collections during her undergraduate program.
 After working in cultural resource management throughout the U.S. and museums abroad, she returned to the Florida Museum to gain further experience and work with the public in informal science education.